Voice to the Voiceless

 In the aftermath of the assassination, many grappled with the loss of Dr. King.
 What became an insurmountable pain for some, was cause for celebration for others.
 In the end, all were affected in some way by the assassination.
 As we commemorate the legacy of Dr. King, this exhibit will look at the reactions to King’s death, give further glimpse into the organization of his funeral and show how we as a country came to terms with his absence.

 - Dr. Vicki Crawford, Ph.D, Director, The Morehouse College Martin Luther King, Jr. Collection

 - Sarah Tanner and Aletha Moore, Robert W. Woodruff Library, Atlanta University Center

 - Nicole A. Moore, Manager of Education and Museum Content, The National Center of Civil and Human Rights, Inc.

 - View a list of the book titles provided by the AUC Woodruff Library Book Collection of the Morehouse College Martin Luther King Jr. Collection

 - Visit the Office of the Morehouse College King Collection online here.

 THIS EXHIBIT INCLUDES

 Visit the exhibit located on The Center’s first floor to learn more about the content in these cases.
-This is just a small sample of what you will find in the “Down Jericho Road: Martin Luther King, Jr. in his Final Year” collection.
+This is just a small sample of what you will find in the “Aftermath of the Assassination” collection.